manuGil/online-core/docs/source/data-quality.rst

 .. attention::
    **Question.**
-   Convert the porto_buildings layer to a raster once more; this time use a resolution of :math: `2 m`.
+   Convert the *'porto_buildings'* layer to a raster once more; this time use a resolution of :math:`2 \ m`.

-   + Does the :math:`2 m` resolution raster has enough quality?
+   + Does the :math:`2 \ m` resolution raster has enough quality?
    + What do you lose and what do you gain when you rasterise?
-   + Does the :math:`2 m` resolution raster preserves all the original vector features,  i.e. at least one pixel per building?
+   + Does the :math:`2 \ m` resolution raster preserves all the original vector features,  i.e. at least one pixel per building?
 How can you tell?

 Converting from vector to raster usually means to give up of your semantic information, the attribute table.
 Nevertheless, having an attribute table associated with a raster is possible with certain software products.
 Still, in such cases, the attribute table can only be used from within that specific software product.
 In other words, it is software dependent.

 A compromised solution to preserve attribute information is to create a raster layer using the numeric values of a single attribute in the vector layer.
 In such a case, attribute values are converted to pixel or cell values in the resulting raster layer.
 For example, in a vector layer representing land cover, usually, every type of land cover has a unique numeric code (e.g. :math:`forest = 100, road = 400, water= 700`).
 If you set an attribute when converting to a raster layer, cells inherit the values from that attribute.
 Then, the cell values have an implicit semantic meaning; for this example, that is the type of land cover.

 Task 6
-   Repeat the vector to raster conversion for the porto_buildings layer.
+   Repeat the vector to raster conversion for the *'porto_buildings'* layer.
 This time feed the attribute fid into the option **Field to use for a burn-in value.** :numref:`fig-burn-values`

 .. _fig-burn-values:
 .. figure:: _static/img/burn-values.png